 The Academic Staffing Data visualization provides academic discipline data on Full-Time Equivalent Faculty (FTEF), Instructional Load (weekly student contact hours/FTEF), Full-Time Equivalent Students (FTES) Student Headcount and Number of Sections offered by academic year.
 The data in this visualization are summarized from the “Department Details” dashboard housed in the Academic Program Review Data visualization and used to help academic departments complete the Academic Staffing form as well as inform program review and planning efforts.
 Refreshed annually in the fall for the prior academic year.

 The Section Offerings and Enrollment visualization provides annual and term enrollment and section count data by the college as a whole, division/school and department.
-In addition, filter provide the ability to view the data by semester, term/year, location, instructional modality, open-educational resources (OER) status, California State University (CSU) General Education (GE) area, and Intersegmental General Education Transfer Curriculum (IGETC) area.
+In addition, filters provide the ability to view the data by semester, term/year, location, instructional modality, open-educational resources (OER) status, whether the course is a General Education (GE) requirement for California State University (CSU) or Intersegmental General Education Transfer Curriculum (IGETC).
 Refreshed annually in the fall for the prior academic year.

 Academic Program Review